palawatsupharerk/Proof-of-Concept/README.md

    ```
 5. Make a connection to SAS Viya
    - Connect VPN
+   - Start JupyterLab using Anaconda Command Prompt,

+     for example,
-   - Start JupyterLab using Anaconda Command Prompt, for example if your code located in Network S: Drive
+     if your code located in Network S: Drive
      ```
      jupyter lab --notebook-dir S:\users\foo\bar
+     ```
+     if your code located in local C: drive
+     ```
+     jupyter lab
      ```
    - Run Python Notebook